sf-wdi-26/modules/w06/d04/string_matching/readme.md

 find string, pattern
 ```
 - Our function should return the **index** of the **first** occurance of the pattern **if it is found** in the string.
-If it is not found in the string, it should return 0.
+If it is not found in the string, it should return "Not Found".
 For the above example we should return
 ```
 // 35
 ```